humanmade/altis-cloud/docs/dns-configuration.md

 These records can be added before the regular web CNAME records are added, allowing Altis to verify your domain ahead of switch-over.
 These will not conflict with existing records, and will have no user impact.

+**Note:** Once the DNS records have been provided by Altis, please endeavour to add them within 72 hours, as they may time out after this time.

 ## Switch-over